-Continuing airworthiness requirements for aircraft and aeronautical products Part 42 Continuing airworthiness management-requirements for person responsible for continuing airworthiness for aircraft Subpart 42.C Continuing airworthiness records-all aircraft Division 42.C.3
+Continuing airworthiness requirements for aircraft and aeronautical products Part 42Continuing airworthiness management-requirements for person responsible for continuing airworthiness for aircraft Subpart 42.C

 - (b) the end of 30 days after one of the following documents is issued for the aircraft in relation to the maintenance that included the fitting of the aeronautical product: - (i) a certificate of release to service; - (ii) an equivalent document issued in accordance with an NAA arrangement mentioned in regulation 42.301. - Note 1: Under subregulation 42.175(1), failure to comply with this regulation is an offence. - Note 2: Under subregulations 42.175(2) and (3), information recorded or updated under this regulation must be recorded and updated in writing in the continuing airworthiness records system for the aircraft.